Cheriyanad

 Cheriyanad is a village in Kerala state of India.
 It lies in the Central Travancore Region, and specifically comes under Chengannur taluk in Alappuzha District.The very famous Cheryanadu Balasubrahmanya temple is located here.
-The Kavadiyattam which is held every year in conjunction with Taipuyam and the lighting of the pallivilakku are very famous.
-This land is also known as the pallivilakkukalude naadu.
+The Kavadiyattam which is held every year in conjunction with Taipuyam and the lighting of the Holy Pallivilakku (5th day during Temple's Festival) are very famous.
+This land is also known as the Pallivilakkukalude Naadu.

 History

 The west half of Cheriyanad village was once located on the boundary of the Kingdom of the Kayamkulam Raja and the east half on the boundary of Pandalam Kingdom of Pandalam raja.
 In 1746 along with the rest of the kingdom it was annexed to Travancore.
 Cheriyanad possesses a Padanilam or a battlefield which is now used by the Cheriyanad temple for festivals.
 There was a Shastha temple Situvated in Cheriyanad Padanilam.
 The Padanilam is also known as "Shastham Kunnu".
 The centre of Padanilam was known as otha varambu.
 Until the 1980s, there were two "Kalithattu" (a raised square platform fortified with four heavy stones at the borders).
 During temple festivals the "Pallivilakku" (High rise wooden raths with lighted lamps) from each Kara are brought to the ground.